-Director

-Name Since Age Position
+Name Director Since Age Position

 Hilton H. Howell, Jr. 1993 60 Executive Chairman and Chief Executive Officer

 Howell W. Newton 1991 75 Lead Independent Director

 Richard L. Boger 1991 75 Director

 T. L. ("Gene") Elder 2003 83 Director

 Luis A. Garcia 2016 55 Director

 Richard B. Hare 2016 55 Director

 Robin R. Howell 2012 57 Director

 Donald P. ("Pat") LaPlatney 2019 62 Director, President and Co-Chief Executive Officer

 Lorraine ("Lorri") McClain 2022 57 Director

 Paul H. McTear 2019 73 Director

 Sterling A. Spainhour, Jr. 2021 53 Director

 Hilton H. Howell, Jr. has served as our Chief Executive Officer since August 2008 and previously served as our President from June 2013 until January 2019.
 Mr. Howell, who is a member of the Executive Committee of the Board, has been a director since 1993 and served as the Vice Chairman of the Board from 2002 until April 2016 when he was appointed as Chairman and was appointed as Executive Chairman in January 2019.
 He served as our Executive Vice President from September 2002 to August 2008.
 He has served as President and Chief Executive Officer of Atlantic American Corporation, an insurance holding company, since 1995, and as Chairman of that company since February 2009.
-He has been Executive Vice President and General Counsel of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company, American Safety Insurance Company and Bankers Fidelity Life Insurance Company, as well as a director of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company.
-He is the husband of Robin R. Howell, who is a member of our Board.
-In addition to the detailed operational knowledge he has gained in his current role as Gray's Chief Executive Officer, Mr. Howell brings to the Board experience from current and past leadership positions as an executive and his service on numerous boards.
+He has been Executive Vice President and General Counsel of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company since 1991.
+Mr. Howell also serves as a director of Atlantic American Corporation and of each of its subsidiaries, American Southern Insurance Company, American Safety Insurance Company and Bankers Fidelity Life Insurance Company, as well as a director of Delta Life Insurance Company and Bankers Fidelity Life Insurance Company, as well as a director of Delta Life Insurance Company and Bankers Fidelity Life has gained in his current role as Gray's Chief Executive Officer, Mr. Howell brings to the Board experience from current and past leadership positions as an executive and his service on numerous boards.
 Mr. Howell also has practiced as an attorney in a variety of roles, which experience provides additional perspective to the matters within the purview of the Board.